WSU-kduncan/cs3900-workoutplan/Agile-MVP-BusinessNeedsAnalysis.md

-# MVP \- Analyze the Business Needs
+# MVP - Analyze the Business Needs

-* Team Name: Running Application Team
+* Team Name: Workout App Team
-* Team Members: Chase Ennis, Conor Fanning, Blake Colegrove
+* Team Members: Chase Ennis
 * Project Name: Workout Plan Team

 ## Problem Statement

-> Runners want to be able to have a simple digital tracking application to store and analyze their runs
+> Runners want to be able to have a simple digital tracking application to store and analyze their runs.

 ***

 ## Vision and Objectives

 > To give runners a clean, simple interface to store runs in an organized fashion by date, so that they can go back and view what they have done in past dates.
-In other words, to give them a bookkeeping interface.
+We strive to eliminate the headache of data keeping and help runners focus on running!

 > Outline the key objectives of the MVP
 1. Allow Runners to Add Workouts